pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 internally by CloudKit and are reserved for their use only.
 This means those keys cannot be used as field names in your Swift data types or SQLite tables.

-Here is an exhaustive list of those reserved fields:
+While Apple has not published an exhaustive list of reserved keywords, the following should cover most known cases:

 * `creationDate`
 * `creatorUserRecordID`